 - Mutual respect and tolerance of those with different faiths and beliefs

 This (and the full list of grounds) is set out in regulation 2 of The Independent Educational Provision in England (Prohibition on Participation in Management) Regulations 2014.

 - Hold a management position in an academy, free school or independent school (as an employee)

 - Be an academy or free school trustee or member

 - Be a governor on any governing body in an academy, free school or independent school that retains or has been delegated any management responsibilities

 - Be a governor or member of the proprietor body of an independent school

-- Sit on the governing board of a maintained school
+- Be a governor of a maintained school

-This is set out in paragraphs 124 and 126 of KCSIE.
+This is set out in paragraphs 237 (academies) and 297 (maintained schools) of KCSIE.

 Why are these checks important?